-- The electrical interface of the TOE to the external environment is constituted by the pads of the chip, particularly the contacted RES, I/O, CLK lines and supply lines VCC and GND, as well as by the contactless RF interface.
-The contact based communication is according to ISO 7816/ETSI/EMV. - A further electrical interface is constituted by the La and Lb pads used for the antenna connection.
+- The physical interface of the TOE to the external environment is the entire surface of the IC. - The electrical interface of the TOE to the external environment is constituted by the pads of the chip, particularly the contacted RES, I/O, CLK lines and supply lines VCC and GND, as well as by the contactless RF interface.
+The contact based communication is according to ISO 7816/ETSI/EMV. - A further electrical interface is constituted by the L_a and L_b pads used for the antenna connection.
 More information is given in the confidential Security Target [9]. - The RF interface (radio frequency power and signal interface) enables contactless communication between a PICC (proximity integration chip card, PICC) and a PCD reader/writer (proximity coupling device, PCD).
 Power supply is received and data are received or transmitted by an antenna which consists of a coil with a few turns directly connected to the IC.
-Depending on customer orders the contactless interface options are set by

-- The data-oriented I/O interface to the TOE is formed by the I/O pad and by the various RF options. - The interface to the firmware is constituted by special registers used for hardware configuration and control (Special Function Registers, SFR). - The interface of the TOE to the operating system is constituted on one hand by the RMS routine calls and on the other by the instruction set of the TOE. - The interface of the TOE to the test routines is formed by the STS test routine call, i.e. entry to test mode (STS-TM entry). - The interface to the RSA calculations is defined from the RSA library interface. - The interface to the EC calculations is defined from the EC library interface - The interface to the Toolbox is defined from the Toolbox library interface - The interface to the SHA-2 calculation is defined from the SHA-2 library interface.
+Depending on customer orders the contactless interface options are set by means of blocking either at Infineon premises or at the premises of the user. - The data-oriented I/O interface to the TOE is formed by the I/O pad and by the various RF options. - The interface to the firmware is constituted by special registers used for hardware configuration and control (Special Function Registers, SFR). - The interface of the TOE to the operating system is constituted on one hand by the RMS routine calls and on the other by the instruction set of the TOE. - The interface of the TOE to the test routines is formed by the STS test routine call, i.e. entry to test mode (STS-TM entry). - The interface to the RSA calculations is defined from the RSA library interface. - The interface to the EC calculations is defined from the EC library interface - The interface to the Toolbox is defined from the Toolbox library interface - The interface to the SHA-2 calculation is defined from the SHA-2 library interface. - The interface to the symmetric crypto-operations DES/TDES/AES is defined from the SCL library interface.

-Note that the interfaces to the cryptographic libraries (RSA, EC and SHA-2) are optionally depending on the customer order.
+Note that the interfaces to the optional software libraries (SCL, RSA, EC, Toolbox and SHA-2) are optionally depending on the customer order.